Skip to content

 User: "Use the brainstorming skill to plan this feature"

-If I have other workflow plugins, they may conflict with Superpowers.
-I check for conflicts:
+Other workflow plugins can conflict with Superpowers.
+I check for them:

 Terminal window